awwx/meteor-wiki/Getting-Started-with-Auth.md

 3. Add `{{> loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.
 4. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook accounts-password`)
 5. Restrict writes (here's [what we did for todos](https://github.com/meteor/meteor/blob/171816005fa2e263ba54d08d596e5b94dea47b0d/examples/todos/server/access_control.js))
-6. You probably want to turn off autopublish (if you want to control which users see which data)
+6. You probably want to turn off the autopublish (if you want to control which users see which data): `PATH_TO_CHECKOUT/meteor remove autopublish`
+7. To make collections read-only by default, `PATH_TO_CHECKOUT/meteor remove insecure`

 ### Updates to the API
 #### Basics